ShashankBongale/PHP-Compiler/README.md

 In particular constructs like “foreach” where it is mandatory to use only array types we are making sure this by calling is_array function.
 #### Abstarct syntax tree
-  - Expression <br />
+  - <u>Expression </u><br />
   For expressions the every leaf node of the tree is an operand and the intermediate nodes represent the operators.
-The operators having higher precedence are farther to the root of AST when compared to the operators which have lower precedence, because higher precedence operators must be evaluated first relative to lower precedence operators
+The operators having higher precedence are farther to the root of AST when compared to the operators which have lower precedence, because higher precedence operators must be evaluated first relative to lower precedence operators.